MASKONDI/NamamiGange/README.md

                     Run Command : npm run kbr
                     check internet Connection for MongoDB Database Connection

-Visit the whole websites at localhost:3000 and create your Account and  after Login you can check and participate all contract and application.
-If any problem related to smart contract add comment to Suggestion box.
+Visit the whole websites at localhost:3000 and create your account and  after Login you can check or validate all smart-contracts and application.
+If any problem related to smart contracts add comment to Suggestion box.

                         If you Wanna check only smartContract than hit below link